HackJersey/garden-style/README.md

-placernj
+# placernj
 ========

-A Python library to clean and standardize NJ town names.
+A Python library to clean and standardize New Jersey town names.

+This is in the earliest stages of development.
+If you'd like to contribute, please let us know.